Kristin Kelley, Ph.D.

-I am a Ph.D. candidate in the sociology department at Indiana University.
-In my research, I use a social psychological lens to examine Americans' attitudes about families and work to better understand barriers to social inequality.
-My dissertation research examines how women and men are evaluated when they break gendered marital name norms and whether the penalties for norm-breaking can change under certain conditions.
-Click here and here to see press coverage of my ongoing research on perceptions of men who take their wives' last names.
+I use a social psychological lens to examine inequalities related to gender and sexuality and the mechanisms that reproduce and challenge these inequalities in family and organizational contexts.
+My dissertation examined how women and men are evaluated when they break gendered marital name norms and whether norms are unevenly enforced based on couples’ economic resources.
+Click here and here to see press coverage of my research on perceptions of men who take their wives' last names.

-To conduct my research, I collect my own data and analyze secondary datasets.
-I have designed research material for lab and survey experiments, in-depth interviews, and nationally representative surveys.
+To conduct my research, I have designed research material for lab and survey experiments, in-depth interviews, and nationally representative surveys.

 I completed my MA in Sociology at the University of Arkansas.
-My master’s thesis, which examined Anti-LGBT homicide events and offenders from a social psychological perspective, is published in Men and Masculinities and Criminal Justice and Behavior.
+My thesis, which examined Anti-LGBT homicide events and offenders, is published in Men and Masculinities and Criminal Justice and Behavior.